djkoloski/davidkoloski_me/content/blog/intelligent-brute-forcing.md

 In the future, the best gains will likely come from improving our heuristic function.
 For this relatively simple game, there might not be much of a better heuristic we can calculate.
-In a more complex game, we can often calculate leverage the information in the puzzle to make a much better function though.
+In a more complex game, we can often leverage the information in the puzzle to make a much better function though.
 When writing a solver for Stephen's Sausage Roll, which permitted a more accurate heuristic, the gains from a heuristic function were much larger.

 Finally, you can actually use the solver written here right now!
 You can turn on the solver for any page that has a puzzle on it by adding `&controls=true` to the URL